AP: Ivanka, Kushner could profit from tax break they pushed

 Government watchdogs say the case underscores the ethical minefield they created two years ago when they became two of the closest advisers to the president without divesting from their extensive real estate investments.

-They jointly own a big stake in a real estate investment firm, Cadre, that recently announced it is launching a series of Opportunity Zone funds that seek to build major projects under the program from Miami to Los Angeles.
-Separately, the couple owns interests in at least 13 properties held by Kushner’s family firm that could qualify for the tax breaks because they are in Opportunity Zones in New Jersey, New York and Maryland.
+Kushner holds a big stake in a real estate investment firm, Cadre, that recently announced it is launching a series of Opportunity Zone funds that seek to build major projects under the program from Miami to Los Angeles.
+Separately, the couple has interests in at least 13 properties held by Kushner’s family firm that could qualify for the tax breaks because they are in Opportunity Zones in New Jersey, New York and Maryland — all of which, a study found, were already coming back.

+Six of the Kushner Cos. buildings are in New York City’s Brooklyn Heights area, with views of the Brooklyn Bridge and Manhattan skyline, where a five-bedroom apartment recently listed for $8 million.
+Two more are in the beach town of Long Branch, N.J., where some oceanfront condos within steps of a white-tablecloth Italian restaurant and a Lululemon yoga shop list for as much as $2.7 million.

+The disclosures require recusal from dealing with policy matters that touch on real estate and “would have a direct and predictable effect on Cadre.”
+Ivanka Trump also has interests in Trump Organization properties which are not located inside Opportunity Zones.

-Abbe Lowell, ethics counsel for the couple, said in a statement that Ivanka Trump “adheres to the ethics advice she has received from counsel about what issues she can work on and those to which she is recused.”
+“Ms. Trump has divested assets, set up trusts, removed herself from businesses and decisions about her investments,” Abbe Lowell, ethics counsel for the couple, said in a statement.
+“In addition, she adheres to the ethics advice she has received from counsel about what issues she can work on and those to which she is recused.”

 The Kushner Cos. did not respond to requests for comment.

+But neither she nor her father commented on the AP investigation later Wednesday during a White House event where the president ordered the establishment of a council headed by Housing Secretary Ben Carson to aid the Opportunity Zone program.

+“All America regardless of zip codes should have access to the American dream,” the president said.

-President Trump was scheduled to attend an Opportunity Zone event in Washington on Wednesday that would depict the program as a boon to distressed communities.
-Deputy Press Secretary Hogan Gidley told the AP that individual state governors of both parties nominate communities for Opportunity Zone designation.
-“The White House has nothing to do with those decisions,” he said.
+An administration spokesman earlier told the AP that individual state governors nominate communities for Opportunity Zone designation based on need and the White House “has nothing to do with those decisions.”

 The Investing in Opportunity Act, which became law last December as part of the Republican-sponsored tax overhaul, never gained traction when it was first proposed during the Obama administration, but it quickly found favor in a White House headed and dominated by real estate developers and investors.